Sign In Register

 Is Fredonia a Good Place to Live?

 Based on current data, Fredonia receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, affordable housing, abundant sunshine.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Fredonia has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs

 The job market is very strong with unemployment at just 0.0%.
-12.2% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 27 minutes.

 Cost of Living & Housing